jessekorzan/themockitship/README.md

 ![Device Mockup Kit](imac-3d-mockup.png)

-## "You can just paste with the keyboard onto the canvas.
-Baller." - Jeff Schmetsky, Mockstar
+>"You can just paste with the keyboard onto the canvas.
+Baller."
+Jeff Schmetsky, Mockstar

 **Create stunning device mockups in seconds.** Drop in your designs, download pixel-perfect PNGs.
 No accounts, no watermarks, no BS.